What is the selfdestruct function?

 Therefore, selfdestruct was created to serve as an exit door in case of security threats.
 Although it was first called the “suicide function”, it was renamed to selfdestruct from Solidity v0.5.0 onwards.

-Developers use the selfdestruct function primarily to improve smart contract code security, clean up unused contracts and transfer Ethereum assets quickly.
+Developers used the selfdestruct function primarily to improve smart contract code security, clean up unused contracts and transfer Ethereum assets quickly.

 In such cases, developers will change to a new contract instead of upgrading the current contract.
-Thus, they can use the selfdestruct function to extract funds from the current contract and build a new contract with the required functionalities.
+Thus, they could have used the selfdestruct function to extract funds from the current contract and build a new contract with the required functionalities.

-Typically, selfdestruct functions are called by developers who fail to communicate about it on time.
-Even when a team communicates the update, it does not circulate fast enough.
+Typically, selfdestruct functions are called by developers who fail to communicate about contract termination on time.
+Even when a team communicates the update, it may not circulate fast enough.
 As a result, some people might end up sending funds to the destroyed contract thinking it’s still active.
 In such a case, the funds are lost.

 The second disadvantage of using selfdestruct is that it can only transfer Ether (ETH) and not other ERC-20 tokens such as altcoins or NFTs which follow the ERC-721 token standard.
 Once selfdestruct is called, these assets can never be recovered.